thisiskret/GSTFO/README.md

 * No. It would be irresponsible and down-right dangerous if the database ran on weak or limited evidence, as the mod would not be trusted.
 Every griefer report must have an accompanying video clip in good, readable 1080p HD quality.
 * The Severity rating of their griefing can be suggested with the report, but can be changed by a mod if deemed neccessary.

-# 5. Why not implement this with kicking once it's added?
+# 5. Why not implement this with kicking?
 * The original concept for GSTFO was "GGTFO" which would kick griefers once they're in the heist.
 GGTFO has several flaws and ways to exploit/reverse-engineer it, so for general safety and QoL, GSTFO will remain a mod that only blocks griefers.
 It's more convenient for the user anyways.
+* With the long overdue addition of kicking, GSTFO is renaming to just **"Payday 3 Confirmed Griefer Database"** instead of GSTFO.
+The mod now serves as **secondary protection** against griefers to prevent it from occuring in the first place.

 # 6. Wouldn't this make the game less beginner/noob-friendly like NGBTO?
 * No, We will only accept reports for griefers of infamy 130 and above, on Overkill difficulty, on loud heists.
 Otherwise the player would be deemed too new or clueless to be added to the database.